 Do I Need Dimmable LED Light Bulbs?

-How Dimmable LEDs Work
+How Dimmable LED Light Bulbs Work

 Firstly, let's look at how LED lights work.
 There are two main methods of LED dimming, the analogue method and Pulse Width Modulation (PWM).
-PWM dimming doesn't rely on a change in voltage to dictate the brightness level, instead it uses a cycle of being on and off.
+PWM dimming doesn't rely on a change in voltage to dictate the brightness level.
+Instead it uses a cycle of being on and off.
 These cycles are so fast that you won't be aware of them.
 Analogue dimming involves the current being controlled to either dim or brighten the light.

 Some final key points: